Ellezique/Full-Stack-App-PART-A/README.md

 8. When the central repository (GitHub) has changed, developers need to **pull the GitHub changes into their local** and can do this with `$git pull origin master`.
 The developer can incorporate changes into the branch that they are on by making sure they are on their `Developername` banch and then:  `$ git merge master`.
 9.    **Resolve conflicts locally in VS Code** before you push to GitHub.
 10. When you are ready to **push your changes to GitHub** from your developer branch `$ git push origin Developername`.
 11. Your branch will now be visible in GitHub and you can click on it.
-You can then click on "Pull Request" and "Send Pull Request".
+You can then follow the prompts by clicking on "Pull Request" and "Send Pull Request".
+Once merged, you may delete the `Developername` banch in Github.